 During the three months ended March 31, 2024, the Company recorded loss on remeasurement of the tax receivable agreement ("TRA") liability within "Tax (benefit) expense".
-For six months ended June 30, 2024, those amounts have been reclassified to Other income (expense) within the Condensed Consolidated Statement of Operations.
+For six the nine months ended June 30, 2024 September 30, 2024, those amounts have been reclassified to Other income (expense) within the Condensed Consolidated Statement of Operations.
 This reclassification had no impact on the Condensed Consolidated Balance Sheets, Condensed Consolidated Statements of Stockholders' Equity, or Condensed Consolidated Statement of Cash Flows.